Taiji With Eldan

 Chen Taijiquan for beginners

-Cost: $10/class if you register for either whole session. $14 to drop in to individual classes, with a free trial option for the first day.
+$10/class if you register in advance for a whole session. $14.50 to drop in to individual classes.

-Registration: Online via Active Network, by phone at 250-389-1470, or in person at the James Bay Centre during office hours.
+Online at the links above, by phone at 250-389-1470, or in person at the James Bay Centre during office hours.

-Class description: We’ll use Chen Zhenglei’s 18 step essentials form to get an overview of Chen Taiji without needing to memorise a long sequence.
+We’ll use Chen Zhenglei’s 18 step essentials form to get an overview of Chen Taiji without needing to memorise a long sequence.
 There will also be stretching, breath work, short standing meditations, and posture exercises.
-Each class will be a dose of gentle movement to start the day right, and students who come to a whole 6 class session will leave with some exercises you can practice on your own.
+Each class will be a dose of gentle movement to start or end the day right.

-We’ll train outside on the James Bay Centre grounds when the weather permits (shade and washrooms available), and we have an indoor space booked for when it’s raining or too cold.
+Daytime classes train outside on the James Bay Centre grounds when the weather permits (shade and washrooms available), and we have an indoor space booked for when it’s raining, too cold, or too windy.

 Map of the venue showing the main entrance and outdoor area at the James Bay Community School Centre.
 Click for a scrollable & zoomable web map.

 This class is suitable for complete beginners, no previous experience with Taiji, martial arts, or any other movement practice is required.
 If you have any injuries or movement limitations please talk to me at the start - everything can be adapted for many different needs, but it’s important that I know so I can plan accordingly.
-If you complete both sessions (the full 12 weeks) you will probably be able to practice the 18 step form on your own; if you get the bug you can spend the rest of your life refining it and learning the longer forms.
+It takes a while to learn the whole form, but anyone who attends a full session should leave with exercises you can practice yourself at home.
+If you get the bug you can spend the rest of your life refining it and learning the longer forms.

-What to bring: No special outfit is needed, but wear flat shoes, comfortable clothes that you can move around in, and bring a bottle of water.
+No special outfit is needed, but wear flat shoes and comfortable clothes that you can move around in, and bring a bottle of water.
 Although we move slowly this can be surprisingly sweaty work, so bring a change of clothes if you’re continuing on with your day rather than returning home afterwards.

 COVID policy: